Seamful XAI: Operationalizing Seamful Design in Explainable AI

 A core motivation for this work was to enhance explainability through seamful information.
 Participants’ responses validated this position and further demonstrated how seams can enhance explainability.
 Understanding is a key part of explainability.
 One of the core value propositions of seams is that it exposes the user to actionable information that augments one’s understanding.
 There is a “natural fit between explainability and seamful design because the places where the seams occur have the highest chance of creating negative downstream impact...[which] when revealed can explain the AI’s actions in a situated manner” (P30).
 Below we share \textit{three} ways in which seamful information helps with explainability.

-\textit{First,} seamful information provides \textbf{peripheral vision by situating AI systems in the broader sociotechnical context,}.
-With seamful information, “our blinders are taken away and we can see more, [which] helps us to understand the AI’s working especially its mistakes” (P43).
+\textit{First,} seamful information provides \textbf{peripheral vision by situating AI systems in the broader sociotechnical context}.
+With seamful information, “our blinders are taken away and we can see more, [which] helps us to understand the AI’s working, especially its mistakes” (P43).
 Seams make it “clear that an AI doesn't live in a vacuum” (P04).
 A “model-centered, seamless view can only explain what’s going on inside the [black-] box” (P21).
-Revealing seams along the ``entire AI lifecycle provide “peripheral vision that can highlight AI blind spots otherwise be missed if we take a seamless view” (P09), further elaborated by this participant:
+Revealing seams along the ``entire AI lifecycle provides “peripheral vision that can highlight AI blind spots [that] otherwise [will] be missed if we take a seamless view” (P09), further elaborated by this participant:

-\begin{quote} For us data scientists, the AI isn’t the black box because we build it, but everything around it is.
-This process makes what’s around the box less opaque...like how the data collection conditions impact my model’s performance...Having that awareness is extremely important for me to explain the AI.
+\begin{quote} For us data scientists, the AI isn’t the black box because we build it, but everything around it is...like how the data collection conditions impact my model’s performance...Having that awareness is extremely important for me to explain the AI.
 (P16) \end{quote}